-The AppCoiner is not a that bad product.
+AppCoiner is not a bad product.
 It is definitely not a scam.

-The question is how much money you can make with posting the reviews via AppCoiner?
+The question is how much money you can make by posting the reviews via AppCoiner?

 The thing is that you need to get traffic to your blog post.
 As have seen your posts/reviews are published on a website with a subdomain yourname.popluarreview.com.